 Anyway, back to the anecdotal evidence of my friend Matt Towery.

-He goes on to say, so he thinks his guess is that with they've already reached 63% of the vote total in 2012, which is a pretty high number.
+He goes on to say, so he thinks his guess is that they've already reached 63% of the vote total in 2012, which is a pretty high number.

-This is outside of this is Tampa, Hillsborough County, and with hours to go, he thinks the numbers will far exceed 2012, and that is the anecdotal, I repeat that evidence that we're getting all around the country, not only Florida, but around the nation.
+And that is the anecdotal, I repeat that, evidence that we're getting all around the country, not only Florida, but around the nation.

-And he says, and his conclusion of this is I can only remember two times when we've had such a wave of voting.
+And he says, and his conclusion of this is, I can only remember two times when we've had such a wave of voting.

-1980, Reagan, 2008, Obama, and his next line is, and Secretary Clinton is no Obama.
+And his next line is, and Secretary Clinton is no Obama.

 And it fits his view that the polls have underestimated and miscalculated the turnout in the waiting models.

-And you'll watch the media, early data waves did not impress the media.
+Early data waves did not impress the media.

 They weren't particularly happy.